-- If a trainee takes special leave in excess of 6 weeks over two years, and is required to complete a further period of training - If a trainee has not reached the required standard and is required to undertake additional training. - If a trainee has not fulfilled the curriculum requirements for BST certification and is required to undertake additional training or attend outstanding mandatory courses
+- A Trainee takes special leave in excess of six weeks over two years, and is required to complete a further period of training - A Trainee has not reached the required standard and is required to undertake additional training. - A Trainee has not fulfilled the curriculum requirements for BST certification and is required to undertake additional training or attend outstanding mandatory courses.

-If a trainee's completion date is changed for any reason, the trainee and regional programme director will be informed in writing by the BST coordinator in the Training and Faculties Office RCPI.
+If a Trainee's completion date is changed for any reason, the Trainee and regional programme director will be informed in writing by the BST coordinator in the Training and Faculties Office RCPI.

-Clinical Activities
+2.2 Clinical Activities